Television Color Analyst

 A member of the inaugural San Jose Sharks in 1991-92, Hayward gained experience as an analyst on select Sharks games while sidelined with injuries.
 When a back injury forced a premature end to his playing career, he became a full-time broadcaster with the Ducks.

 A native of Toronto, Ontario, Hayward holds a degree in business management from Cornell.
 He resides in Anaheim Hills with his wife, Angela.
-His daughter, Courtney, and her husband currently live in Los Angeles.
+His daughter, Courtney, and her husband, Bobby, currently live in Manhattan Beach.